beeware/voc/README.rst

     Done.

 This will produce a `example.class`, in the org.pybee namespace, that you can run on any Java 1.7+ VM.

+Next step - you need to compile the Python support libraries:

+    $ make

+This will compile `python.jar`.
 You will need to make sure that the python.jar support file is in your classpath::

     $ java -XX:-UseSplitVerifier -classpath python.jar:. example